AdityaMaurya22/Kirana/README.md

 # Kirana
 This is my first repository.
 <br>
-and my name is Aditya Maurya
+and my name is Aditya Hello